My parents were hippies and they didn’t want my young brain filled with TV.

 Pre-heat the oven to 350°f (175°c).

-Heat a pan over medium heat for about a minute and then add the onions.
-Cook the onions for 3 minutes, stirring intermittently.
-Add 1 tablespoon of water if they start to stick.
-Add more if necessary.
+Heat a skillet over medium heat for 2 minutes and then add the onions.
+Cook for 5 minutes, stirring frequently and adding 1 tablespoon of water if they start to stick.
+Add a bit more necessary.

 Add the garlic and red peppers and cook for an additional 4 minutes, stirring frequently, adding a little water if things start to stick.

-Add the beans, coriander powder, cumin powder, chili powder, red chili flakes and sea salt.
-Stir and cook for 2 more minutes.
+Add the black and white beans, coriander powder, cumin powder, chili powder, red chili flakes and salt.
+Stir and cook for an additional 2 minutes.

 Make the Garlic Paprika Burger Sauce

-Drain the cashews and place them in a blender along with the tahini, garlic, maple syrup, rice vinegar, paprika, sea salt and water.
+Drain the cashews (discard the water) and place them in your blender, along with the tahini, garlic, maple syrup, rice vinegar, paprika, salt and water.

 Assemble Your Burger